-Hashim Bhatti BA(Hons), MA, GDL, LPC, LLM – Deputy Chairman
+Hashim Bhatti BA(Hons), MA, GDL, LPC, LLM – Acting Chairman

 Hashim has a background in corporate law with a Masters in Economics, Politics, Philosophy and Law alongside a degree in Politics with International Relations.
 He is currently the CEO for several businesses in the property and tech sector having previously specialised in private equity and corporate finance.
 As an entrepreneur and a philanthropist he brings a wealth of expertise and experience to the CMF Board.

 Between May 2015 to May 2019, Hashim served as an elected Conservative Councillor for the Clewer North Ward in the Royal Borough of Windsor & Maidenhead.
 He was the first British Pakistani selected by the Conservative Party in Windsor for the local council elections and was one of the youngest Conservative candidates to win.
 He has previously worked as a political adviser to an influential peer in Parliament where his work has included strengthening bilateral relations.and scrutinising the Intellectual Property Bill.
 He has a keen interest in foreign policy relations having led several international delegations as a trusted adviser to governments and NGO’s.

 As a pioneer, Hashim has over a decade of experience working in interfaith relations and under his leadership was the brainchild behind London’s first Interfaith Summit in 2015.
 In 2017, Hashim founded the first ever interfaith fringe reception held at a party conference which has now become an annual feature.
 Alongside this, Hashim regularly hosts events in Parliament to empower young people and to increase diversity within politics.
 For example, throughout 2018-2019 Hashim held a series of roundtables across the UK (London, Manchester & Bradford) to highlight the pathways into politics.